Alternating minimization for generalized rank one matrix sensing: Sharp predictions from a random initialization: Proof of Theorem : One-step predictions

 \item[(b)] If $k \in \{2, 3, \dots, d\}$, then with probability at least $1 - n^{-25}$,

 \end{itemize} \end{lemma} Taking these lemmas as given, we turn to the proof of part (a) of the theorem.
-By rotational invariance of the Gaussian distribution, we may assume that $\parcompX_{t+1} = \coefX_{t+1, 1}$.
-Recalling our definition of the deterministic update~\eqref{eq-equivalence}, we have
+Recall that by rotational invariance of the Gaussian distribution, we may assume that $\parcompX_{t+1} = \coefX_{t+1, 1}$.
+Consequently, by definition of the deterministic update~\eqref{eq-equivalence}, we have

 where

 Applying Lemma~\ref{lem:k-coord-num}(a) to bound term $A$ and Lemma~\ref{lem:k-coord-denom} to bound term $B$ yields the pair of inequalities

 Applying Lemma~\ref{lem:k-coord-denom} once more yields the lower bound